 There are typically three main stumbling blocks to taking this idea from lofty-ideal to real-life-reality.
 Let’s tackle them only by one.

-How do I avoid it?
-Plastic is cheap, easily maufactured, and endlessly adaptable.
+Plastic is cheap, easily manufactured, and endlessly adaptable.
 Furthermore, its bright colors and resistance to breakage makes it a popular choice in the world of children’s toys, dishes, and care items.
-At first glance it can seem absolutely impossible to avoid, but it is possible, I promise!
+At first glance, it can seem absolutely impossible to avoid, but it is possible!

-The next step after deciding on a plastic-free life is to communicate this desire to friends and family members — especially if you haven’t actually had your baby yet.
+The next step after deciding on a plastic-free life is to communicate this desire to friends and family members — especially if you haven’t had your baby yet.
 Children are a source of such joy, and many choose to celebrate their arrival with gifts.
 By gently specifying that you would like to receive gifts made of sustainable materials, you can stem the tide of plastic at its source.
-Creating a registry filled with plastic-alternatives can be really helpful for gift-givers.
+Creating a registry filled with plastic alternatives can help guide gift-givers.

 Dishes are real dishes.
-This makes many parents nervous because they’re breakable, but to date my two-and-a-half-year-old daughter hasn’t broken a single one (I, on the other hand, broke two glasses in one dishwashing session the other day.)
-If you really love your dishes and can’t bear the possibility of of losing one, consider getting a few inexpensive plates, bowls and cups from a secondhand store for your child to use.
+This makes many parents nervous because they’re breakable.
+To date, my 2 1/2-year-old daughter hasn’t broken a single one.
+I, on the other hand, broke two glasses in one dishwashing session the other day.
+If you really love your dishes and can’t bear the possibility of losing one, consider getting a few inexpensive plates, bowls, and cups from a secondhand store for your child to use.

-Olive’s toys are made of fabric, or wood — wooden puzzles, sorting toys, and stacking blocks, fabric dolls, animals and games.
-This past Christmas we created a playhouse made from cardboard, and we use fabric bins, wooden crates, and vintage suitcases to store it all– typically these cost the same or less than similarly sized plastic sorting bins or baskets.
+Olive’s toys are made of fabric or wood — wooden puzzles and games, sorting toys, and stacking blocks, fabric dolls and stuffed animals.
+This past Christmas, we created a playhouse made from cardboard, and we use fabric bins, wooden crates, and vintage suitcases to store it all.
+Typically, these cost the same or less than similarly sized plastic sorting bins or baskets.

-What about the one-offs?
 No one is perfect!
 Don’t expect this of others, or yourself.
-“Plastic-free” doesn’t mean living a draconian existence where toys are rooted out and destroyed, or gifts rudely refused.
-You will inevitably accumulate some plastic toys over the course of your child’s life, whether as gifts or giveaways, or as part of party favor bags.
+“Plastic-free” is an ongoing goal.
+It doesn’t mean living a draconian existence where toys are rooted out and destroyed, or gifts rudely refused.
+You will inevitably accumulate some plastic toys over the course of your child’s life, whether as gifts or giveaways or as part of party favor bags.

-In our house these become the perfect bath toys, or end up alongside the rest of the toys.
+In our house, these become bath toys or just end up with the rest of the toys.
 You’ve got it — you may as well enjoy it!
-Some care items like thermometers or snot-suckers are inevitably made of plastic — it’s such a ubiquitous material that at times it’s not possible to avoid it entirely.
+Some care items, like thermometers or snot-suckers, are inevitably made of plastic — it’s such a ubiquitous material that at times it’s not possible to avoid it entirely.
 Don’t beat yourself up about it!
 Focus on what you have done.